 Your long-term box is usually for events in 7+ years.
 It’s typically for retirement investments, like mutual funds, ETFs, and registered savings.

 You also need a medium-term box to address the ‘everything-in-between’.
 That includes things like putting funds aside for things like a vacation, a new car or even the down payment on a home.
-Term deposits are a great option for these medium-term financial needs because they’re tied to a specific length of time that you have control over.
+GICs are a great option for these medium-term financial needs because they’re tied to a specific length of time that you have control over.

 How to tell which one is right for you